-Alternatively, you can experience a funicular railway to Gubalowka Mountain by joining a private tour from Krakow.
-It also includes a visit to Chocholow village, its museum as well as a bath in the thermal pools (Spa).
+Alternatively, you can experience a funicular railway to Gubalowka Mountain by joining a tour from Krakow.
+It also includes a visit to Chocholow village and treetop activity.

 On rainy days, you can visit some museums.
 Two of them are worth to visit, Tatra Museum in 10 Krupówki street and Zakopane Style Museum in Villa Koliba in 18 Kościeliska street.

 The Tatra Museum is a museum of the history, culture, nature, and ethnography of the Polish Tatras.
 The Villa Koliba was built between 1892 and 1893 in Zakopane style and was the first building ever erected in Zakopane style.
 Since 1983 the Koliba Villa is a registered Polish Monument.

 There is 275 km of marked tourist trails located in the Tatra National Park.
 The beginning route is the hiking trail around lake Morskie Oko.
 Other activities like climbing or biking are also available in the national park area.
 However, tourists must always follow the marked trails to avoid potential dangers.